pwall567/kjson/README.md

     val example = jsonString.parseJSON<Example>()
 ```

-The type may be specified as a `KClass`:
+The type may be specified as a `KClass` (because this form does not convey nullability, the result `example` will be of
+type `Example?`):
 ```kotlin
     val example = jsonString.parseJSON(Example::class)
 ```